greatdragonian/T0k3n/README.md

 ### `transfer(address receiver, uint numTokens)`

-Function that transfers a specified number of T0k3n from the transaction sender's account to the specified receiver.
+Public function that transfers a specified number of T0k3n from the transaction sender's account to the specified receiver.

 ### `approve(address delegate, uint numTokens)`